kmacrow/Shellac/README.md

 Tools used: <a href="http://httpd.apache.org/docs/2.2/programs/ab.html">ab</a>, <a href="http://www.joedog.org/siege-home/">siege</a>, <a href="http://www.hpl.hp.com/research/linux/httperf/">httperf</a>.

 In all of the benchmarks that follow, HTTP/1.1 Keep-Alive (request pipelining) and Gzip compression were enabled.
+The <code>ab</code> tool generates load by simulating a number of concurrent clients hitting the same URI for some total number of requests.
 The Apache Benchmark (ab) command looks something like this:

 ```bash
 ab -k -n 10000 -c 1000 -g out.dat -H "Accept-Encoding: gzip" http://127.0.0.1/page.php